tejasnikumbh/viewings_service/README.md

      	- Checks if tenant exists
      	- Checks if office exists
      	- If same tenant has scheduled a viewing previously, declines it and adds new viewing
+     	- Checks if scheduled time is in future {In Serializer}
+     	- Checks if move in date is in future {In Serializer}
+     	- Checks if tenant is not scheduling viewing at his own place[when he is a host as well] {In Serializer}
     - Example

     ```javascript